Trapping in martial arts

 Trapping goals samples

-- Intercept the opponent’s action
+- Intercept the opponent’s action (eg. making it useless)

-- Avoid being hit (even counterattacking)
+- Avoid being hit (eg. channeling his / her inertia)

-- Gain space / time to act
+- Gain space / time to act (eg. counterattacking)

 - …